-- Professional curiosity - An attitude of "it could happen here" - An ethos where children feel safe and secure, their voice is heard and are always listened to. - Safeguarding across the curriculum, including opportunities which equip children to stay safe and meaningful understanding of the RSE curriculum.
+- An ethos where children feel safe and secure, their voice is heard and are always listened to. - Safeguarding across the curriculum, including opportunities which equip children to stay safe (including online) and meaningful understanding of the RSE curriculum.

 2.3 The Lead DSL at TCT school takes the lead responsibility for safeguarding and child protection (including online safety).
 Additional responsibility includes providing awareness, advice and support to staff on child welfare, safeguarding & child protection matters, liaising with the child's Local Authority, holding and managing safeguarding and child protection information and working with relevant agencies.
 To identify the appropriate adult for PACE Code C and key adult for Operation Encompass.